dabeaz/moonbeam/README.md

 * Install Docker 1.3, Boot2docker, and Fig
 * from the root directory, type `fig up`

-### Conda

-You might also just want to install conda.

 ## Generate markdown from notebooks